-When providing feedback in a code review, classify the feedback in three levels:
+When providing feedback in a code review, it is useful to classify the feedback in three levels:

 blocker: The change should not be integrated due to severe defects, such as data loss and interruption of service.
 A change with too-low test coverage is also a good reason for a blocker, as is a change that would incur too much tech debt.